billyjojojobulido/hotaru/CONTRIBUTING.md

 ### New features

 You might find some difficulties while using Hotaru, don't just take it for granted!
 We would appreciate it if you can nominate it in the Issue board.

+It doesn't have to be very professional, and our developers might contact you if we find your idea is interesting, and worth developing.